View Screen Reader-Friendly Version

 Coaching Staff

-The Event Center is a two-story, multipurpose area spanning 148,000 square feet and will host Tarleton State men's and women's basketball games and concerts.
-Up to 8,000 people can be held for basketball games and nearly 10,000 for concerts.
-The courts have portable, maple-wood flooring, making the space versatile in hosting different events.
-There is also space for symposiums, conferences and conventions.
-The building broke ground in August 2023 for $110 million and is scheduled to begin full operations in fall 2025.
+The EECU Center is a state of the art, two-story, multipurpose arena spanning 148,000 square feet, hosting concerts, commencements and other major university events along with men's and women's basketball games.
+It holds up to 8,000 people for basketball games and nearly 10,000 for concerts.
+The courts have portable, mable-wood flooring, making the space versatile in hosting different events.
+There is also a space for conferences and film study.
+The building broke ground in August 2023 for $110 million and has been conducting full operations since fall 2025.

-This facility will propel the brand of Tarleton State Athletics to an all-time high with custom locker rooms, an integrated nutrition center, a sports medicine suite and a dedicated entrance for coaches and student-athletes, bringing newfound recruiting leverage and fan engagement.
+The EECU Center has propelled the Tarleton State Men's Basketball brand to an all-time high.
+Features include custom locker rooms, an integrated nuitrition center, a sports medicine suite and a dedicated entrance for coaches and players.

 Community Involvement